marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 address pairs in order prioritize them first and only initiate path validation for the highest-priority candidate pairs.

+### Interaction with active_connection_id_limit

+The active_connection_id_limit limits the number of connection IDs that are active at any given time.
+Both endpoints need to use a previously unused connection ID when validating a new path in order to avoid linkability.
+Therefore, the active_connection_id_limit effectively places a limit on the number of concurrent path validations.

+Endpoints should set an active_connection_id_limit that is high enough to allow for the desired number of concurrent path validation attempts.

 ### Amplification Attack Mitigation

 TODO describe exactly how to migitate amplification attacks